kimbef/ReTake/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Subtle Smooth Animations using GSAP**: Enhanced user experience with seamless and captivating animations powered by GSAP.
+👉 **Beautiful & Smooth Animations using GSAP**: Enhanced user experience with seamless and captivating animations powered by GSAP.

 👉 **3D Model Rendering with Different Colors and Sizes**: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.